openfheorg/openfhe-development/docs/assets/sphinx_rsts/contributing/rebasing_off_main.rst

 You can then create a merge request here:

-`PALISADE Development Merge Requests <https://gitlab.com/palisade/palisade-development/merge_requests/new/>`_
+`OpenFHE Development Pull Requests <https://github.com/openfheorg/openfhe-development/pulls>`_